poseidon-framework/poseidon-framework.github.io/xerxes.md

 - `F3(A, B, C)` is undefined of `C` contains only a single haplotype.
 - `Het(A)` unsurprisingly is undefined if `A` contains only a single haplotype.

-These cases are detected and an error is thrown, in case of `F2`, `F3` and `FST` to use the "vanilla" versions of the statistics if that makes sense.
+These cases are detected and an error is thrown.
+For of `F2`, `F3` and `FST` it suggests to use the "vanilla" versions of the statistics if that makes sense.
 This is particularly relevant for so-called "Outgroup-F3-Statistics", where we sometimes use a single haploid reference genome in position `C`.
 Use `F3vanilla` in that case.

 #### Whitepaper
 The repository comes with a [detailed whitepaper](https://github.com/poseidon-framework/poseidon-analysis-hs/blob/updates_poseidon_1.4/docs/xerxes_whitepaper.pdf) that describes some more mathematica details of the methods implemented here.